Data Integration, Systems & Quality (DISQ)

 EHE Triannual Module TA Brochure

-This brochure outlines available TA resources and the submission timeline for the EHE Triannual Module.
+TA Resources for the Ending the HIV Epidemic (EHE) Triannual Report Brochure and Timeline: This brochure outlines available TA resources and the submission timeline for the EHE Triannual Module.
 Only direct recipients of EHE funding and their funded providers are responsible for completing the EHE Triannual Reports.

-EHE In Focus Series
+EHE In Focus Guides

-These In Focus guides serve as tools to provide reporting guidance for recipients and providers that receive Ending the HIV Epidemic (EHE) Initiative funding.
+These In Focus guides serve as tools to provide guidance for recipients and providers that receive Ending the HIV Epidemic (EHE) Initiative funding.

-Summary of the validation checks initiated in the Ending the HIV Epidemic (EHE) Triannual Provider Report.
+EHE Triannual Provider Report Validations: summary of the validation checks initiated in the Ending the HIV Epidemic (EHE) Triannual Provider Report.

-Outline of data reporting requirements for RWHAP recipients and providers receiving Ending the HIV Epidemic funding.
+Data Reporting Requirements for EHE-Funded Providers: outline of data reporting requirements for RWHAP recipients and providers receiving Ending the HIV Epidemic funding.

 DISQ works collaboratively with multiple TA providers to help ensure that Ryan White agencies have access to technical assistance and training that meets their specific needs.
 DISQ and other TA providers help Ryan White agencies manage their Ryan White client-level data systems and prepare high quality data submissions for the Ryan White Services Report (RSR), ADAP Data Report (ADR), the EHE Initiative Triannual Report (EHE), and the HIV Quality Measures Module (HIVQM).
 Additional TA is available to help grantees with grantee reports, including Part-specific reports.